GoogleCloudPlatform/cloud-opensource-java/README.md

 [![unstable](http://badges.github.io/stability-badges/dist/unstable.svg)](http://github.com/badges/stability-badges)

-This project explores common infrastructure, toolset and practices to provide consistency among Google Cloud Java libraries.
+This project explores tools and practices to provide consistency among Google Cloud Java libraries.
 The consistency minimizes the risk of dependency conflicts caused by the libraries.